Early Settlement in the Glen

 Cairnfields at Pinzarie Hill above Craigencoon

 This is an extensive hillside with a south-west aspect, formerly of rough pasture, but developed in 1986/7 by Economic Forestry.
-Map *5 shows the area before the forestry.
+This map shows the area before the forestry.

 It contains a sizeable cairnfield of some 68 cairns, taken to be prehistoric field clearance cairns.
 They are made of stones, few of any great size, sometimes partly or completely covered in turf.
 They are mainly round or oval, about 3 to 6 metres across and not usually more than 40 centimetres high in the middle.
 The most impressive cairn, and therefore probably a burial, is a solitary one on the top of Pinzarie Hill at A, 4 metres x 5 metres and 45 centimetres high.
 I confess that in 1995, the trees being 4 metres tall, I was unable to refind this cairn.